 Impact on Manufacturing

-The increase in import duties is expected to provide a strong incentive for domestic manufacturing of solar cells and modules in India.
+The increase in import duty on solar panels is expected to provide a strong incentive for domestic manufacturing of solar cells and modules in India.
 Here are some of the key impacts on manufacturing:

 Impact on Quality

-The higher import duties on solar cells and modules could potentially lead to lower quality solar products in India.
-With imported products becoming more expensive, some developers may resort to using cheaper, low-quality components from unknown manufacturers to cut costs.
+The higher import duty on solar panels on solar cells and modules could potentially lead to lower-quality solar products in India.
+With imported products becoming more expensive, some developers may use cheaper, low-quality components from unknown manufacturers to cut costs.

 While established foreign brands are held to certain quality standards, new local producers entering the market may not have the same rigorous quality control and testing measures in place.
 There is a risk that the focus on rapidly scaling up local manufacturing could come at the expense of quality.